-Connect the breakout cable and supply power to the whole setup through the USB connector of the breakout cable (first version of the chameleon) or the mini USB connector at the bottom/left (second version of the chameleon).
+Connect the breakout cable and supply power to the whole setup through the USB connector of the breakout cable.
 Make sure that your power supply is strong enough!
 With the docking station, we recommend to use a 5V/1000mA power supply.
 If available, use a 5.2V/1000mA power supply, but never use any higher voltage than 5.2V.
 Only use regulated power supplies.